SystemsApproach/ops/monitor.rst

    Log messages associated with the UPF element of SD-Core, displayed in a Grafana dashboard.

-Second, the runtime control interface provides a means to change various parameters of a running system, but having access to the data needed to know what changes (if any) need to be made is a prerequisite for making informed decisions.
+Second, the runtime control interface described in Chapter 5 provides a means to change various parameters of a running system, but having access to the data needed to know what changes (if any) need to be made is a prerequisite for making informed decisions.
 To this end, it is ideal to have access to both the "knobs" and the "dials" on an integrated dashboard.
 This can be accomplished by incorporating Grafana frames in the Runtime Control GUI, which in its simplest form, displays a set of web forms corresponding to the fields in the underlying data models.
 (More sophisticated control panels are certainly possible.)

 .. _fig-dev_group:
 .. figure:: figures/gui1.png